ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 another device in the network), the robot can respond to the joy command the same way as that in the Gazebo demo.

+## Acknowledgement
+We referenced the controller architecture written by Dr. Xinye Da, General Manager of PX Robotics.

+Zixin Zhang implemented a part of the convex MPC controller.